QuickBooks Blog

 What is EBITDA?

-So, what does EBITDA stand for?
-EBITDA stands for “earnings before interest, taxes, depreciation, and amortisation”, and takes important information from a business’s income statement.
-The EBITDA calculation measures a company’s profits.
+EBITDA stands for 'earnings before interest, taxes, depreciation, and amortisation', and pulls important information from a business’ income statement in order to measure a company’s profits.
 But it’s important to note that EBITDA is different from net income (or net profit).

 Depreciation expenses recognise the decline in value of capital expenditures, including vehicles, machinery, and equipment.
 Amortisation expenses record when intangible assets produce revenue.
 The bottom line is that every asset’s value reclassifies into non-cash expenses over time.